Games-only app stores: what Skich and Onside mean for publishers

 What Skich and Onside actually are (as of mid-2026)

 Both stores exist because the regulatory door is open.
-Apple was forced to allow third-party iOS marketplaces in the EU by the Digital Markets Act, which came into force in March 2024, and in Japan by the Mobile Software Competition Act, which began taking effect through late 2025 and into 2026.
+Apple was forced to allow third-party iOS marketplaces in the EU by the Digital Markets Act — which entered into force on 1 November 2022 and became applicable on 2 May 2023, with designated gatekeepers having to comply from March 2024, the point at which Apple actually opened iOS in the EU — and in Japan by the Mobile Software Competition Act, which entered into force on 18 December 2025 and which Apple supports from iOS 26.2.
 Without those two regimes, neither store could exist on iPhone at all.

 Skich positions itself as a games-focused iOS marketplace in the EU.
 Its public pitch leans on discovery: the swipe-to-match recommendation system, social playlists, and an activity feed showing what your friends play.
 On the commercial side, Skich has publicly described charging a 15% commission on purchases and in-app purchases made through the store — half of Apple’s headline 30% on the App Store.
 It began onboarding titles around GDC in spring 2025.

 A measured caveat: the alt-store space moves fast, public numbers are thin, and both companies are pitching themselves as much as describing a settled reality.
-Treat install figures, “matched” gamer counts, and category-breadth claims as positioning until you see them in your own dashboards.
+Treat install figures, “matched” gamer counts, and category-breadth claims as positioning until you see them in your own dashboards — and note that neither store publishes audience data at all, so nobody can tell you the size of the shelf you’d be listing on.
 What’s solid is the structural fact — games-focused iOS storefronts now legally exist in the EU and Japan, competing on discovery and terms rather than scale.

 How they fit next to the rest of the alt-store map